Flawed System

 Foremost among them, as descendants of Adam and Eve, we would not have a will.

-Without a will, our ability to think new thoughts and create new things would be limited.
-We would be indifferent to discovery, exploration, and invention.
+Without a will, our ability to think of new thoughts and create new things would be limited.
+As a result, we would be indifferent to discovery, exploration, and invention.

 We would be disinterested in actualizing our potential.
-The world would be void of culture, e.g., art, architecture, poetry, music, humor.
+The world would be void of all cultures, e.g., no art, literature, poetry, music, or humor in any society.

-Our moral values would be individually determined by instinctive responses to our current needs and circumstances, without regard for the greater good.
+Our moral values would be individually determined by instinctual responses to our current needs and circumstances without regard for the greater good.

 We would be apathetic about building civil, just, and free societies.
 We would not care about being fair, gracious, or merciful to others.

-We would be complacent about forming new relationships.
-We would be unable to love anyone.
+We would be complacent about forming new relationships, incapable of loving anyone.

 This brings us to the ultimate reason God gave the angels, Adam, Eve, and us a will.